byro23/Advanced_Algorithms_AT1/README.md

 ## Instructions

+1. Clone the project onto your machine
-To run the project, first ensure the project is configured through CMake.
-If using CLion, this will be done automatically.
-If configuring manually, please follow the available [CMake documentation.](https://cmake.org/cmake/help/latest/guide/tutorial/index.html)
+2. Configure the project using CMake.
+If using Clion, this should be done automatically.
+If configuring manually, please follow the [CMake documentation.](https://cmake.org/cmake/help/latest/guide/tutorial/index.html)

-Once configured through CMake, build and run the project either through the executable or by clicking run (with main as target) on CLion.
+3. Once configured, run the project through the executable (if configured manually) or by clicking run with main as the target in Clion.
+4. The Google Tests should run, verifying the correctness of my A* Search implementation.